japinol7/the-codemaster/README.md

               the most industrialized planet of the Negasus System where its government lies.
 			> Part 2:
               Pac lands his spaceship on the outskirts of the planet.
               He takes his anti-radiation briefcase and enters what clearly is a very industrialized land.
               The platformer part of Pac's Revenge game started this way.
               Pac with his special briefcase starts to collect all the radioactive batteries that he can find while bypassing the security defenses and traps.
               In the platformer part of the original game, our protagonist did not have any weapon, he just could dodge the industrial machines and robots that he encounters.
               A lot of industrial robots make this difficult, but finally, Pac arrives at the government offices.
               There, he discovers that the country's government has been transformed into a dictatorship at the hands of a tyrant who calls himself Great Emperor Tetsuo.
               Tetsuo's motivation seems to be acquiring power and money to attract cute young women.
-              The fact that she receives him sitting on a throne that is actually a toilet makes Pac suspect that he has to deal with a madman.
+              The fact that he receives him sitting on a throne that is actually a toilet makes Pac suspect that he has to deal with a madman.
               Someway, Pac must come back to de UFEP headquarters with the batteries he has recovered, and prove what is happening in the Negasus Imperial Planet.
               Finally, Pac beats Tetsuo escaping from Negasus and completing his mission.
         > What made Pac's Revenge an interesting game was dealing with philosophical and political issues in a futuristic world: environmental contamination,